binhphamthanh/ComfyUI-Align/README.md

 - **Right Alignment** - Aligns all selected nodes to the rightmost edge
 - **Top Alignment** - Aligns all selected nodes to the top edge
 - **Bottom Alignment** - Aligns all selected nodes to the bottom edge
-- **Horizontal Equal Spacing & Left Alignment** - Distribute nodes with equal horizontal spacing and left-align them to the leftmost node
+- **Horizontal Distribution** - Evenly space nodes horizontally: defaults to starting from leftmost node, hold Alt to start from rightmost node
-- **Vertical Equal Spacing & Top Alignment** - Distribute nodes with equal vertical spacing and top-align them to the topmost node
+- **Vertical Distribution** - Evenly space nodes vertically: defaults to starting from topmost node, hold Alt to start from bottommost node

 ### Node Stretching